of SPICE kernels, especially the more modern ones, include "metadata" -- data

 kernels (IK, FK, LSK, SCLK, MK and text PcK) the metadata are simply

-inserted in the file... at the very top and/or after a "/begintext" and
+inserted in the file... at the very top or between "/begintext" and

 the "real" data of the kernel, may be viewed by opening